 6th March – 31st May 2015, Tate Liverpool

 Edge Hill University sponsored the Leonora Carrington Exhibition at Tate Liverpool.
 The exhibition celebrated the creations of internationally celebrated member of the surrealist movement, Leonora Carrington (1917-2011).
 This was the first UK solo exhibition of work by Chorley-born Leonora Carrington for over 20 years.
-More information.
+More information about the painting exhibition.

 LITERARY EVENT: Leonora